ypw-lbj/Restenosis-Calculator/README.md

 ## Data preparation
 Data preparation in this study consists of missing data imputation, data normalization, and **data cleaning**.<br>
 Isolation Forest was used to distinguish outliners.
-The <font color=red size=72>red</font> red points indicate the abnormal data which were cleared out, and the white points indicate normal data which were included for analysis.
+The red points indicate the abnormal data which were cleared out, and the white points indicate normal data which were included for analysis.
 There were 3 data in ISR group and 10 data in NISR group were cleaned.
 <div align=center>  <img src="images/all-abnormal.svg" alt="abnormal" width="1000" align="bottom" /> </div>
+<center>Data Clean Picture</center>
 ## Feature Rank and Selection

 <div align=center>  <img src="images/featureRank.svg" alt="featureRank" width="1000" align="bottom" /> </div>